mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

 - **Blog's description/subtitle:** I'll discuss some tips and tricks -----> I'll discuss how creating a dSYM can cause bloat in your app and how stripping will remove it.
 - **Your message on Twitter:**  I've always struggled with what affects app size -----> Use `nm -a <your binary> | grep - | wc -l` to find out the number of debug symbols your binary has.
 Learn more in this blog post: [link] (OR: Discover the secrets in this article: [link])

+Share as many places as you can.
+The more social media platforms you've joined the better.
+Share it on Twitter, LinkedIn, Slack, etc.

 ## Other notes

 - Add your website's URL at the bottom of every image you've created.
 Helps your branding and gets you more clicks when the image is shared outside your post